WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 No detailed stats

 You are forced to use Jetpack for your site stats.
 You cannot use Google Analytics inside the dashboard.
-However, you can integrate it and view them separately which is a mess.
-Business plan users get to install Google analytics.
+However, you can integrate them and view them separately, which is a mess.
+Business plan users get to install Google Analytics.

 No control